-For this super simple recipe, you’ll be utilizing the powerful rays of the summer sun to help the tea steep and naturally deepen its flavor.
+For this super-simple iced tea recipe, you’ll be utilizing the powerful rays of the summer sun to help the tea steep and naturally deepen its flavor.
 You can be in full creative control by choosing the type of tea you want as your base as well as deciding between sativa, indica or hybrid strain tinctures to navigate whether you want to feel uplifted with a cerebral high, more relaxed with a body buzz or a pleasant balance of the two.

 Because you’ll be using a cannabis-infused tincture, it’s important to make sure that you pay special attention the dosage amount indicated on the label so that you can carefully include the right amount for your preference.
 If you’re using your own tincture that you have made at home, it’s recommended to start with a 1 mL dose to see how you feel before increasing the amount one mL at a time to reach your preference.

 You can keep the dose low for a nice, steady buzz or double or triple the dose if you’re up for a more noticeable high.
 It’s up to you what type of experience you want to have with this iced tea.
 You can go for a high THC/low CBD tincture for a more psychoactive experience or opt for a high CBD/low THC tincture if you’re interested in a more chill, subtle experience.